 Jewish approaches to animal, soil, and tree stewardship

 Jewish food justice principles

-Week 3: Shmitah/Shabbat as radical rest for farmers and their land - Sara Just-Michael (GrowTorah)
+Week 3: Shabbat/ Shmitah/ Yovel as radical rest for farmers and their land

 Am I Jewish “enough” to participate?
 Yes!!!
 Jewish Farmer Network formed from the need and desire for a Jewish community that centers and uplifts Jewish agrarians, from every point of the kaleidoscope of Jewish (and agricultural!) identity, background, and experience.
 We are not gatekeepers or arbiters of who is Jewish.
 If you hold Jewish heritage or identity, you are welcome.
 If you come from a multi-tradition household/family, you are welcome.
 If you are a Jew-by-choice, you are welcome.
 If you have never stepped into a Jewish space before, you are especially welcome.
 Come as you are, as you are.
 We are thrilled to meet you, to learn from you, and to craft ever-more accessible spaces for learning and connection.

 Do I need to be a farmer to apply?
 No!
 Farmers and agriculturalists of all kinds, at any stage of your journey (current, future, lapsed, retired, questioning) are welcome to apply!
 We welcome gardeners, seed keepers, shepherds, land stewards, landscapers, vintners, brewers, compost people, foragers, arborists, fermenters, herbalists, natural crafts makers, hydroponics people, aquaponics practitioners and other food system folks.
 If you are or are seeking to be in relationship with land and/or the abundance of the earth, we know there’s something for you here.
 Even if you’re just curious, you are welcome to apply.
-Please note that due to a limited number of spots, we will be prioritizing applicants who are active farmers.
+However, the content of this course is crafted for and by farmers and as such, the material is specifcially geared towards the experiences of those who are active farmers.